reasonwithoutrestraint/site/Original/My moral understanding.md

 - Average over everyone's individual goodness.
 - No reducible metrics; only pareto optimal solutions.
 - Distributions that would be preferred by everyone if they didn't know where they would fall within the distribution
+- Small diminishes to someone with high well-being

 #### The Right - Fundamental moral principles